Am I Dead Yet?

-funded by Arts Council England and The Wellcome Trust and with support from Resuscitation Council (UK)
+Written and performed by Chris Thorpe and Jon Spooner in consultation with Dr Andy Lockey.
+Funded by Arts Council England and The Wellcome Trust and with support from Resuscitation Council

 Death is no longer a moment.
 It is a process.
 A process that can be reversed.

-Performed by Jon Spooner and Chris Thorpe, Am I Dead Yet? is filled with stories and songs about death and dying and about how we don’t talk about it enough.
+Performed by Jon Spooner and Chris Thorpe, Am I Dead Yet? was filled with stories and songs about death and dying and about how we don’t talk about it enough.
 Which is actually a lot more fun than it sounds.
-The show is inspired by research into contemporary developments in resuscitation science and made in collaboration with Emergency Care doctors and professionals.
+The show was inspired by research into contemporary developments in resuscitation science and made in collaboration with Emergency Care doctors and professionals.

-As part of the show we’re intending to host a Death Cafe at each venue/place we tour to:
+As part of the show we hosted Death Cafes at many of the venues/places we toured to:

 At a Death Cafe people, often strangers, gather to eat cake, drink tea and discuss death.
 Our objective is ‘to increase awareness of death with a view to helping people make the most of their (finite) lives’.
 A Death Cafe is a group directed discussion of death with no agenda, objectives or themes.
 It is a discussion group rather than a grief support or counselling session.
 Our Death Cafes are always offered… on a not for profit basis; in an accessible, respectful and confidential space; with no intention of leading people to any conclusion, product or course of action; alongside refreshing drinks and nourishing food – and cake!